apache/shardingsphere/README.md

 # ShardingSphere-example

-**Please do not use `dev` branch to run your example, example of `dev` branch is not released yet.**

 Example for 1.x please see tags in `https://github.com/apache/incubator-shardingsphere/tree/${tag}/sharding-jdbc-example`

-Example for 2.x or 3.x please see tags in `https://github.com/apache/incubator-shardingsphere-example/tree/${tag}`
+Example for 2.x or 3.x or 4.x please see tags in `https://github.com/apache/incubator-shardingsphere-example/tree/${tag}`

+**Need attention**
+- *Please do not use `dev` branch to run your example, example of `dev` branch is not released yet.*
-The manual schema initial script is in `https://github.com/apache/incubator-shardingsphere-example/blob/dev/src/resources/manual_schema.sql`, please execute it before you first run the example.
+- *The manual schema initial script is in `https://github.com/apache/incubator-shardingsphere-example/blob/dev/src/resources/manual_schema.sql`, please execute it before you first run the example.*

-Please make sure master-slave data sync on MySQL is running correctly.
-Otherwise this example will query empty data from slave.
+- *Please make sure master-slave data sync on MySQL is running correctly.
+Otherwise this example will query empty data from slave.*

 ## sharding-sphere-example module design